tfenster/end2end/source/_posts/2020-06-28-making-use-of-the-new-bc-artifacts.md

 As I already wrote, I decided to go with the artifact cmdlets in navcontainerhelper instead of just using the code because it's more convenient.
 But because I need the artifacts in a container image and I don't want to rely on anything on the host, navcontainerhelper needs to run in a container.
 Fortunately, creating am image for that purpose is quite easy by using the following Dockerfile:

 {% highlight dockerfile linenos %}
-# escape='
+# escape=`
 ARG BASE
 FROM mcr.microsoft.com/windows/servercore:$BASE
 ARG NCHVERSION
 SHELL ["powershell", "-Command", "$ErrorActionPreference = 'Stop';"]

-RUN Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force; ' Install-Module navcontainerhelper -MinimumVersion $env:NCHVERSION -MaximumVersion $env:NCHVERSION -Force;
+RUN Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force; ` Install-Module navcontainerhelper -MinimumVersion $env:NCHVERSION -MaximumVersion $env:NCHVERSION -Force;
 {% endhighlight %}

 The interesting part is in lines 7 and 8 where the right package provider as well as the right navcontainerhelper version is installed.
-With that in place, we can run a command like 'docker build -t tobiasfenster/navcontainerhelper:0.7.0.9-1809 --build-arg BASE=1809 .' to create the image.
+With that in place, we can run a command like `docker build -t tobiasfenster/navcontainerhelper:0.7.0.9-1809 --build-arg BASE=1809 .` to create the image.
 Navcontainerhelper online adds 40MB to the image, so that doesn't really hurt, especially considering how big the standard Windows image is.

 ## The details, part 2: The artifacts image
 With navcontainerhelper in place, we can now go ahead and download the artifacts that we need.
 In order to get the right artifacts, I have added build args for type, country and version (similar to the artifact cmdlets).
 The artifacts are downloaded, the AL language .vsix file is extracted to get the compiler (alc.exe) and the System.app file is put in the same folder as the other symbol files.

 {% highlight dockerfile linenos %}
-# escape='
+# escape=`
 ARG BASE
 ARG NCHVERSION
 FROM tobiasfenster/navcontainerhelper:$NCHVERSION-$BASE